feuilletton/AvatarBot/README.md

 # AvatarBot
 #### PYTHON TELEGRAM USERBOT
-Change your Telegram avatar depending on your power supply ( Ping your internet ).
+Change your Telegram avatar depending on your electricity ( Ping your internet ).
 You can add candle on your photo if you want!